grmath/sheep/README.md

 * tensors and tensor algorithms can be specified.
 * tensor components can be manipulated.
 * differentiate algebraic expressions can be read, written, simplified, substituted.
 * perturbation calculations can done.
-(Not yet in SHEEP2).
 * The Einstein tensor can be derived from a metric in a tetrad or in a coordinate frame.